phsfr/UD_PerDT_DependencyModel/README.md

 ## Reference
- Rasooli, Mohammad Sadegh, Pegah Safari, Amirsaeid Moloodi, and Alireza Nourian.
-"The Persian Dependency Treebank Made Universal." arXiv preprint arXiv:2009.10205 (2020).
+ Safari, Pegah, Mohammad Sadegh Rasooli, Amirsaeid Moloodi, and Alireza Nourian.
+"The Persian dependency treebank made universal."
+In Proceedings of the Thirteenth Language Resources and Evaluation Conference, pp. 7078-7087.
+2022.

 ## Resources